-As we walked down (and up, and down, and back up) the trail that led to the base of Gros Morne Mountain in Newfoundland, I was starting to regret our decision.
+As we walked down (and up, and down, and back up) the trail that led to the base of Gros Morne Mountain in Newfoundland, I was starting to regret our decision of hiking Gros Morne Mountain.
 When we got up at 5:30 a.m., we knew this would be the longest, and probably most difficult hike we had ever done.
 Yet, Gros Morne (“Big Lone”) Mountain had beckoned us from the very first moment our eyes fell upon it.
 And you know what they say about mountains calling…

 Waking up with our alarms was our first feat.
-We are far from morning people, and being up well before we had gotten our eight hours felt like torture.
+We are far from morning people, and being up well before we had gotten our eight hours felt like torture, not only that, we had to unhook the RV and drive from the campground to the Gros Morne Mountain trailhead.
 Once we got to the trail, I stumbled along, too tired and anxious to be in a good mood.
 And after our first steep incline up wooden stairs, I realized they probably weren’t over-exaggerating when they described this hike as “grueling.”
 Especially because this was supposed to be the easy part.

 The mumbling complaints and cursing under my breath started in full force when I saw that first ascent.
 I had basically convinced myself that we would turn around at the overlook before we were out of ear-shot of the RV.
 Then I decided to change my thoughts – something I have to do often, since I have a tendency toward pessimism.
 I WOULD climb this mountain.
-The weather was perfect and we may never get this chance again.
+The weather was perfect and we may never get the chance of hiking Gros Morne Mountain again.
 This was happening!

 Despite what I had been told about the brutal walk down, I rationalized that I only needed to make it up the mountain and I’d be fine.
 The “easy” up and down trail to the base made up about half of the entire hike.
 And the steep climb up was only about a kilometer.
 Up is always the biggest struggle for me.
 “If I can just get passed that part, the worst will be over.”
 Famous.
 Last.
 Words.